Coronavirus – FAQs on managing a safe return to work

 Second, many individuals who are classified as vulnerable to Covid-19 will also qualify as disabled within the meaning of the Equality Act, and your duty of reasonable adjustments may require you to transfer them into safer alternative work or even allow unpaid leave.
 See our FAQs on staffing decisions when reopening workplaces.

 The third and most difficult issue relates to the links between vulnerability and age, gender and ethnic origin.
-The guidance refers to employers involving and communicating appropriately with workers whose protected characteristics might “expose them to a different degree of risk”.
-It’s not clear who this is referring to, but it might include older men and BAME workers based on the emerging reports about the impact of Covid-19.
+The latest guidance refers to the Public Health England report which shows that some groups of people may be at more risk of being infected and/or an adverse outcome if infected.
+Those higher groups include those who: are older males; have a high body mass index; have health conditions such as diabetes; are from some BAME backgrounds.
 This raises potentially insoluble problems for employers.
 On the one hand, employers want to ensure that they are not indirectly discriminating against any group, but on the other hand, employers who prioritise certain groups for safer work could face direct discrimination claims from other groups.
 Employers need to keep the medical evidence and government guidance under review but should currently try to avoid making decisions purely on the basis of protected characteristics, except in relation to pregnancy and the over-70’s (who are included in the list of vulnerable groups).

 How should we protect our staff from abuse by visitors and customers?